Mrikoarafi/Point-Of-Sales-Back-End/README.md

 # Point-Of-Sales-BackEnd

-This is an API for Point-of-Sales built to handle the front-end >> https://github.com/Mrikoarafi/Point-Of-Sales-Front-end. built with express js. here is the photo.
+This is an API for Point-of-Sales built to handle the front-end >> https://github.com/Mrikoarafi/Point-Of-Sales-Front-end built with Express Js. here is the photo.